PouriaRouzrokh/RSNA2025_DLL_AgenticAI/docs/cloudflare-r2-setup-guide.md

 4. Verify that the NIfTI file is being fetched from your R2 URL (not from `/demo-data/...`)

 ## Troubleshooting

+### Upload Errors (File Size Exceeds 300 MB)

+If you see an error like "File size exceeds 300 MB and can only be uploaded using the S3/Workers API":

+- **Solution**: Use Wrangler CLI to upload large files (see Step 4)
+- Verify Wrangler is installed: `wrangler --version`
+- Ensure you're logged in: `wrangler login`
+- Check the file path is correct and the file exists
+- For very large files (> 1 GB), consider using multipart upload or S3 API directly

 ### CORS Errors